roycephillipsjr/GA_project_2/README.md

 # Ames Housing Project

 ## Problem Statement
-Using data Ames Housing dataset from Kaggle.
+Using Ames Housing dataset from Kaggle.
 The goal is to create the best model to predict the price of a home in Ames Iowa.
 Trying to find the best features that will increase the value of a home.

 ## Executive Summary